aviaduvdevany/perin/MULTI_STEP_MESSAGING_IMPLEMENTATION.md

 # 🎬 Multi-Step Messaging System - Implementation Guide

-> **A cinematic, real-time multi-step UI experience for AI task orchestration**
+> **A real-time, action-driven multi-step UI experience for AI task orchestration**

 ## 🎯 Overview

-The Multi-Step Messaging System provides a beautiful, real-time UI that breaks down complex AI tasks into discrete steps, showing users exactly what's happening behind the scenes.
+The Multi-Step Messaging System provides a beautiful, **real-time UI** that breaks down complex AI tasks into discrete steps, showing users exactly what's happening behind the scenes **as it happens**.
 It combines:

-- **Real-time streaming updates** from the backend
+- **Real-time streaming updates** from the backend with immediate UI sync
+- **Action-driven step creation** - steps appear only when they actually start
-- **Cinematic animations** with emotional design
+- **Cinematic animations** with emotional design and minimum duration guarantees
-- **Intelligent step orchestration** with progress tracking
+- **Intelligent step orchestration** with progress tracking and failure handling
 - **Glassmorphism UI** with dark/light mode support
-- **Error handling** with user-friendly feedback
+- **Error handling** with user-friendly feedback and process termination

 ## ✨ Key Features